slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 The advantage of aging is that you become more decisive.

 Maturing is realizing many things don’t need your comments.
 Maturity is when you stop forcing people to choose you and stop feeling you have to take care of the world.
+Young people have energy to argue over every minor difference or slight.
+But with age, and wisdom, you just don’t care.
+You pick your battles.
+You assess the value of conflict.
+If the payoff for winning doesn’t exceed the effort required to win, you simply don’t bother.

+At twenty, you think you have the whole world figured out, then with every passing year, you become more humble, you stop jumping to conclusions, you stop judging people you actually don’t know.
+As you get older, you want to simplify your life: family and friends with no drama, nutritional and exercising habits with no health risk, a neighborhood with no worry about public safety and cleanliness, time online with no anger and outrage.
+A simple, but better life.

 > *"The youth can walk faster but the elder knows the road."
 -- vox populi*